jsruano/dap1_migration_analysis/README.md

 In this phase, the database structure was designed to ensure consistency and scalability of the data.
 Additionally, normalization techniques were applied to reduce data redundancy and enhance data integrity.

-an Entity-Relationship (ER) diagram was created to model how data elements relate to each other.
-This involved defining tables, fields, and data types, establishing primary and foreign keys for relational integrity, and applying normalization to reduce redundancy.
-The schema was designed to ensure scalability and data consistency
+An Entity-Relationship (ER) diagram was created to model how data elements relate to each other.
+This involved defining tables, fields, and data types, establishing primary and foreign keys for relational integrity, and applying normalization, ensuring scalability and data consistency.

 This involved defining the schema, an **entity-relationship diagram** for the databases, including the creation of tables, relationships, and keys, in order to facilitate a scalable and consistent data models, maintaining data integrity.
 _____